bknguyen11/bknguyen11/_pages/about.md

 My name is Bao-Khanh Nguyen.
 I am a PhD student in Applied Mathematics and Statistics supervised by [Dr. Torben Sell](https://webhomes.maths.ed.ac.uk/~tsell/) and [Dr. Cecilia Balocchi](https://cecilia-balocchi.owlstown.net) at the University of Edinburgh (U.K.), funded by the School of Mathematics.
 My research focuses on Bayesian Machine Learning techniques and statistical algorithms for analysing high-dimensional data.

-I also work as an editor at the Edinburgh Student Journal of Science (U.K.).
+I am holding a position as a Statistics Lecturer at National Economics University (Vietnam).
+I also work as a part-time editor at the Edinburgh Student Journal of Science (U.K.).
 I am a member of the Royal Statistics Society (U.K.) and the Edinburgh Mathematics Society (U.K.).
-I am holding a position as a Statistics Lecturer at National Economics University (Vietnam).

 News!!
 ======